jay-euints/biont-docs-temp/concepts/privacy.md

 - FHE job posting and decryption tooling for poster wallets
 - Mainnet rollout of full transformer FHE primitives once devnet harness stabilises

-Until then: privacy on Biont Network is real, on-chain, and provable — but the user-facing surface is still being assembled.
+Until then: privacy on Biont Network is real, on-chain, and provable, but the user-facing surface is still being assembled.